Event Staffing 101: How to Plan Wedding Staff

 Couples are increasingly seeking out unique venues, meaning that there might be limited or no event staff onsite.
 As they prepare for their wedding day, are you prepared with the event staff you need to ensure things go off without a hitch?

-Wedding Service Staff Positions to Consider
+Event Staff to Consider

 There are a lot of moving parts within a wedding and with so many competing priorities, it’s easy to forget a detail or two.
 But don’t let your event staff be one of them!